lino-framework/lino/docs/tutorials/lets.rst

 A Local Exchange Trade System
 =============================

-This tutorial supposes that you followed :doc:`t1`.
+This tutorial supposes that you followed :doc:`polls`.

 In this tutorial we are going to leave Django's polls and write a new application.